By Maureen Gilmer, IU Health senior writer, firstname.lastname@example.org

 CARING FOR EACH OTHER

-And being exposed to horrific, emotionally draining work day in and day out is tough for team members – those who are directly responsible for care and those who are part of the process that prepares the response.
+And being exposed to horrific, emotionally draining work is tough for team members – those who are directly responsible for care and those who are part of the process that prepares the response.

 “Not only are we prepared to take care of the patient and family at the hospital, we are also prepared to support each other,” Adams said.